build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Tidy Up

 If you don't want your app to live on, don't forget to remove any assets you created in this tutorial.
 You can remove your `Affirmations` database table in the AWS Console by searching for DynamoDB and choosing the table to delete.
 Do the same in API Gateway for your `http-affirmations-api` asset, and in Lambda, delete the `get-affirmations` function.
+Remove the role that you created in IAM as well.
 This will save you from any costs that fail to spark joy.
 [Marie Kondo](https://en.wikipedia.org/wiki/Marie_Kondo) would be proud of you.

 ## About the Author